Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {% include tip.html content="It is possible to confuse the terms _access token_ and _session token_.
-Unlike access tokens, session tokens are short-lived and require a password to refresh, for example, to authenticate by using the `qq login` command.
+Unlike access tokens, session tokens are short-lived and require a password to refresh, for example, to authenticate by using the {% include qq.html command="qq login" %} command.
 Access tokens are the focus of this section." %}

 In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo Core REST API without having to complete repetitive login procedures.